 There is very little legitimate B5 merchandise to be found, though it is now on the increase.
 There are now T-shirts and baseball caps (and even rumours of squidgy bubble bath bottles!) from the States.
 There have been 6 fairly scarce sets of Micromachines models.
 In the UK we have the only complete release so far of B5 videos (UK PAL only).
 The were repackaged and released US side in quite rapid succession, and DVDs are shipping as boxed sets by season, although the quality of the mastering is leaving something to be desired, it seems.

-Hard to believe, but nearly 20 years have now elapsed since the first broadcast of Babylon 5 in the UK.
+Hard to believe, but more than 20 years have now elapsed since the first broadcast of Babylon 5 in the UK.
 "Midnight on the Firing Line" (the first episode of the first season) aired on Channel 4 on the evening of May 16, 1994.

 To mark the occasion of the 10th anniversary, a number of people met up on Sunday May 16 2004, at the traditional venue of Page's Bar on Marsham Street in Westminster.
 (Although lost to fandom in September 2004 when Bob Benton left, at the time it was a hub of UK fan activity - particularly for the original Star Trek franchises, but also B5 in the form of the Babblings meet-ups.)
 As part of the event I put together a quiz which you can download.
 (Of course it wouldn't be much good without having the answers available.)
 The quiz is here for your own individual entertainment, and may not be used in any wider context without my prior permission.